Explorer II

 The oscillator of calibre 3230 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also mounted on the Rolex-designed, patented high-performance Paraflex shock absorbers, further enhancing the movement’s shock resistance.

 Calibre 3230 is equipped with a self-winding system via a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
-From 2023, its oscillating weight is fitted with an optimized ball bearing.
+Its oscillating weight has been fitted with an optimized ball bearing since 2023.
 Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 70 hours.

-The Explorer’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.
+The Explorer’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated.
+Since 2023, it has also been marked with the words ‘Chronometer Perpetual’ and ‘Superlative Adjusted’ engraved respectively on the oscillating weight and on the bridges.

 The Explorer 36 and Explorer 40 are available on a three-piece link Oyster bracelet.
-This bracelet is equipped with a patented Oysterlock safety clasp, designed by Rolex, which prevents accidental opening.
-It is additionally fitted with the Easylink comfort extension link, developed by the brand, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.
+This bracelet is equipped with a Rolex-designed, patented Oysterlock safety clasp, which prevents accidental opening.
+It is fitted with the Easylink comfort extension link, developed by the brand, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.